heroku/heroku-buildpack-nginx/readme.md

 $ heroku config:set NGINX_WORKER_CONNECTIONS=2048
 ```

-### Customizable NGINX Config

-You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the config directory of your app.
-Start by copying the buildpack's [default config file](config/nginx.conf.erb).

 ### Force SSL

 You can add a redirect/force SSL based on Heroku headers.
 Full, commented example in the [default config file](config/nginx.conf.erb) or in the [nextjs with forceSSL config file](config/nginx-nextjs-with-forcessl.conf.erb).